zipkinlab/Brodie_etal_2018_Biotropica/README.md

-# Two_species_models-Brodie_et_al_2018
+# Models for assessing local-scale co-abundance of animal species while accounting for differential detectability and varied responses to the environment

-*Brodie J.E., Helmy O., Mohd-Azlan J., Granados A., Bernard H., Giordano A., and Zipkin E.F.
-In press.
-Models for assessing local-scale co-abundance of animal species while accounting for differential detectability and varied responses to the environment.
-Biotropica.*
+### Biotropica

 ### Please contact the first author for questions about the code or data: Jedediah Brodie (jedediah.brodie@mso.umt.edu)